memgraph/docs/lab/style-script/overview.md

 // Variables MAX_VALUE and MIN_VALUE will hold the max and min
 // values of all node properties.
-// If is used to handle errors when there are no values to calculate
+// The If statement is used to handle errors when there are no values to calculate
 // min and max on.
 Define(MAX_VALUE, If(
   Greater(NodeCount(graph), 0),